nverno/sml-ts-mode/README.md

 Emacs 29.1 or above with tree-sitter support is required.

-This package is uses the tree-sitter grammar for SML found from https://github.com/MatthewFluet/tree-sitter-sml.  _It won't work with other parsers!_
+This package requires the SML tree-sitter grammar from https://github.com/MatthewFluet/tree-sitter-sml. _It won't work with other parsers!_

-### Install tree-sitter parser for SML
+### Installing the SML parser

 Add the source to `treesit-language-source-alist`.